CatalysmsServerManager/docs/docs/en/CSMM/self-host/one-click.md

+Once your image is deployed, you can SSH into the box

+`ssh root@your_droplet_ip`

-Once your image is deployed and you log in for the first time, you will be prompted for some configuration values.
+You will be prompted for some configuration values.
 You can find more info on these values on the [configuration guide](/en/CSMM/self-host/configuration.html)

 After this, CSMM should be running on the domain you specified!